-- 1. These examples show the minimum required level of detail for the target client characteristics and requirements. - The target client characteristics and requirements shall be included in a prominent location in the audiovisual sales presentation (see Appendix D-5). - 3.
+- 1. These examples show the minimum required level of detail for the target client characteristics and requirements. - 2.
+The target client characteristics and requirements shall be included in the project manual and market appeal narrative (see Appendix D). - 3.
 Other examples of housing types include, but are not limited to, the following: retirement cottage, vacation retreat, university housing, home office/studio, studio apartment, mobile home, barracks, penthouse, and loft.